harguss/Code-201-Reading-Notes/Reading 301/class11.md

 1.Fill in the chart below with five differences between SQL and NoSQL databases:

-SQL	                                                   NoSQL
+### SQL

- 	Schema                                             no schema
+ 1. Schema
- 	relational                                         no/few relations
+ 2. relational
- 	data table needs to be merged with a query         data stays in one document collection horizontal scaling is difficult/impossible         both horizontal and vertical scaling
+ 3. data table needs to be merged with a query
+ 4. horizontal scaling is difficult/impossible

+### NoSQL

+ 1. no schema
+ 2. no/few relations
+ 3. both horizontal and vertical scaling
+ 4. data stays in one document collection

-1. What kind of data is a good fit for an SQL database?
+ 1.What kind of data is a good fit for adatabase?
-2. Give a real world example.
+ 2.Give a real world example.
-3. What kind of data is a good fit a NoSQL database?
+ 3.What kind of data is a good fit a NoSQ database?
  4. Give a real world example.
  5. Which type of database is best for hierarchical data storage?
 6.Which type of database is best for scalability?

 ## Videos